ConSol-Monitoring/apache_mod_prometheus_status/README.md

 ```
 next:
           - add vhost to default label names
+          - hide 'disabled' scoreboard entry, its not an actual slot

 0.0.5   Sat May  9 15:31:40 CEST 2020
           - add process memory/counter/io metrics